-Recently we travelled up the north coast of Queensland and found the BEST things to do at Airlie Beach with kids!
+Recently we travelled up the north coast of Queensland and found the BEST things to do in Airlie Beach with kids!

-This lagoon is the perfect place for your families, its beautiful and accommodating.
-It’s our number one choice of things to do at Airlie Beach with kids.
+This lagoon is the perfect place for families, its beautiful and accommodating.
+It’s our number one choice of things to do in Airlie Beach with kids.

 This walk is a beautiful experience of the Conway Ranges.
-Whilst Airlie Beach is renowned for it’s wonderful coastal features, this rainforest is a must see.
-It has a 27 kilometre long track that finishes along the ranges of Airlie Beach, however 27 kilometres might be too far for the younger ones to trek, but its still a wonderful trek even if you only do a small part of it.
+Whilst Airlie Beach is renowned for its wonderful coastal features, this rainforest is a must see.
+It has a 27 kilometre long track that finishes along the ranges of Airlie Beach, however 27 kilometres might be too far for the younger ones to trek, but it istill a wonderful trek even if you only do a small part of it.

 It’s a great opportunity to immerse your little ones in the beautiful scenery of the rainforest; you could even play a game of eye-spy.